« Previous Page Table of Contents Next Page »

 Our Hakoach club was the foundation of the Radomsk municipal team and delivered a nice surprise to both the Jewish and Polish local publics with a 2:1 win over the Polish garrison-force Częstochowa team and its goalkeeper Czyk who was also the goalkeeper of the Polish national team at the time.
 Our best player was Pistack Kleinerman.
 When he served in the Polish army stationed in Częstochowa he was Czyk's team mate on the national army team.
 Kleinerman was also on the Polish National Second Team.

-Jewish HaKoach players on the Radomsk municipal team were Max Rodel (Motek), Kleinerman (Fyetl), Lefkovich (Marik), Moshe Goldberg, Michaelov Gonshorovitz and Hertz-Hirsch (Kobel).
+Jewish HaKoach players on the Radomsk municipal team were Max Rodel (Motek), Kleinerman (Fyetl), Lefkovich (Marik), Moshe Goldberg, Michaelov Gonshorovitz and Hertz-Hirsh (Kobel).
 Additional brave good HaKoach players were Haftel, Schwartz, Mendele, Lifshitz, Koziol, Shlomo Fishman, Lulu Liebe, Avraham Berliner, Yankaleh, Davidovich, Shaya Koyntski, Yosef Goldberg, Machek Rodal, Bruno Rodal, and Berish Gotlib.

 The Women's HaKoach team on a three-day course in 1934